chrispmaag/generate_tv_scripts_with_LSTM/README.md

     return word
 ```

+We'll select the next word using the softmax probabilities for each word.

 ## Results

 ![](images/lstm_output.png)

-We trained on less than a megabyte of text.
+We trained on less than a megabyte of text and now have a sample script!
 For better results, we could use the broader Simpsons dataset.